QA Engineering • DevOps

 2. Use the Complete Workflow

 Copy and paste this workflow into .github/workflows/playwright.yml.
-It handles testing, result commitment, and Pages deployment automatically.
+It handles testing, result commitment, and Pages deployment automatically while generating a beautiful HTML dashboard.

 playwright.yml